facebookresearch/simsiam/README.md

   --fix-pred-lr \
   [your imagenet-folder with train and val folders]
 ```
-The script uses all the default hyper-parameters as described in the paper, and uses the default augmentation recipe from MoCo v2(https://arxiv.org/abs/2003.04297).
+The script uses all the default hyper-parameters as described in the paper, and uses the default augmentation recipe from [MoCo v2](https://arxiv.org/abs/2003.04297).

 The above command performs pre-training with a non-decaying predictor learning rate for 100 epochs, corresponding to the last row of Table 1 in the paper.